-Term Loan Agreement (page 73)
+Term Loan Agreement (page 72)

 In connection with the merger, AIG extended a loan to HSB in the principal amount of \$315.0 million in order for HSB to fund its redemption of the HSB Debentures issued by HSB to HSB Capital II, which redemption occurred on September 14, 2000.
-HSB Capital II used the proceeds from the redemption of the HSB Debentures to redeem the HSB Capital II Securities.
-The loan is a five-year term loan, maturing on September 30, 2005, and is evidenced by a promissory note given by HSB to AIG, dated September 14, 2000.
+HSB Capital II used the proceeds from the redemption of the HSB Debentures to redeem the HSB Capital Securities.
+The loan is a five-year term loan, maturing on September 30, 2005, and is evidenced by a promissory note between AIG and HSB, dated September 14, 2000.